dovecot/documentation/docs/core/plugins/mail_crypt.md

 crypt_user_key_require_encrypted = yes
 ```

-The password that is used to decrypt the users master/private key, must be
+The password that is used to decrypt the user's private key must be
-provided via password query:
+provided via the [[setting,crypt_user_key_password]] setting.
+See below.

+#### Choosing Encryption Password

+It is recommended to use a hash of the user's plaintext login password as the
+encryption key password instead of the plaintext password directly.
+This way
+the plaintext password is less likely to become visible accidentally, such as
+in debug logs.

+Another issue that you must consider when using the login password is that
+when the password changes, **you must re-encrypt the user private key**.

+Example config where the user's login password is used as the encryption key
+password:

 ```[dovecot.conf]
 passdb sql {